halghasra/husain-personal-website/content/blog/start-with-why-simon-sinek/index.md

 ---
 title: "Start With Why - Simon Sinek"
 date: "2021-08-10"
-categories:
+categories: ["Blog", "Book Reviews"]
-  - "blog"
-  - "book-reviews"
-tags:
-  - "business-books"
-  - "reading"
-  - "reviews"
-  - "simon-sinek"
-  - "start-with-why"
+tags: ["Business", "Reviews", "Simon Sinek", "Start with Why"]
-coverImage: "Start-with-why-review.png"
+coverImage: "./images/Start-with-why-review.png"
 ---

 I had this book on my Kindle for years and never got the time (nor the desire) to start reading it.
 Not until the beginning of this year, when I was traveling back and forth and had the need to spend countless dull hours in ‘lounge-less’ airports.
 However this book didn’t serve me well.
 I lost interest in few pages and caught myself reading without comprehension many times.
 It is not that there were anything wrong with the general idea of the book, it is a great idea actually but not for a 255 pages book.